rossguju1/AndroidProgramming_CS65/CodeIts/CodeIt1/README.md

 The given DartQuiz had the 3 edge case bugs and also the following bugs

+# Edge Cases

+## Edge1
+Rotating the CheatActivity View

+## Edge 2
+Rotating the QuizActivity View

+## Edge 3
+Clicking the Next Button until the answer comes around again

-# DartQuiz Bugs
+# Extra Bugs

 ## Bug 1
 When clicking the “Cheat!”
-Button and rotating the screen, it automatically displays the answer
+Button and rotating the screen while in CheatActivity, it automatically displays the answer

 ## Bug 2
-Rotating screen resets the model in QuizActivity i.e. sets

-## Bug 3
 If you cheat and then move to another question and then rotate it forgets if the user cheated or not.